 From one hour to one week the Blue Mountains have some of the finest wilderness walks on the Planet!
 BME offer short trekking tours through to extended expeditions, our trekking program was created to suit all ages and abilities.
 From windswept heathland to lush rainforests and towering sandstone cliffs the potential is enormous!

-Passing several unique hanging swamps, take a look at the variety of sedges, rushes and grasses.
-In summer, you may see the beautiful yellow and gold flowers of Christmas bells.
 With over 20 lookouts offering magnificent views of Jamison Valley and three waterfalls, this track is a visual delight at any time of year.
-From Echo Point lookout, you’ll see the iconic Three Sisters.
+From Echo Point Lookout, you will also see the iconic Three Sisters.

 Duration: 4-5 hours (approx)